-Vans can be picked up and dropped off 7 days a week at our depot in Raglan.
-We offer free transfers to / from Auckland city, Auckland airport and Hamilton.
+Vans can be picked up and dropped off 7 days a week.
+We offer free transfers to / from Christchurch city and Christchurch Airport.

 Can you pick me up from the Airport?

-Yes, we can arrange for someone to be waiting at either Auckland or Hamilton airport to meet your flight.
-We will then bring you to Raglan to meet your van.
+Yes, we can arrange for someone to be waiting at Christchurch airport to meet your flight.
+We will then bring you to our home-base in Rangiora (a 20 min drive away) to meet your van.

 How long should I allow for the handover at the beginning of my holiday?